Veeresh-S-P/book_Keeping/README.md

 ## Authorization

-All endpoints except registration and login require a valid JWT token for access.
+All endpoints except registration and suggest book(GeminiAI) require a valid JWT token for access.
 Only authenticated users with appropriate roles can add or remove books from the library inventory.

-mongodb+srv://veereshsp:<veereshsp>@cluster0.82ejmn7.mongodb.net/bookkeeping?retryWrites=true&w=majority
-mongodb+srv://nnadagoudar:7022085530Na@cluster0.dpfu8s9.mongodb.net/empman?retryWrites=true&w=majority